Eumaeus/blackwell_fall_2018/docs/GreekCivFinalProject.md

 I want you each to engage in the text of Herodotus in some significant way that can have an audience of more than one.
 I have an open mind about what you do.

+**Due Date**: TBA, but around the last day of classes.

+I will offer special workshops to talk through some of the technical details for some of these.

 ## Grading

 - `A` (90–100): Correct, attractive, insightful.
 Nothing much to improve on.